yoni4600/A10/README.md

 # PILOK (Pillow Talk)

 PILOK (Pillow Talk) is a dynamic web application designed to make learning new languages engaging and effective.
-With a backend powered by Express and a modern React frontend styled using Tailwind CSS, PILOK offers a comprehensive platform for language learners of all levels.
+With a backend powered by Express, a modern React frontend styled using Tailwind CSS and Data storing on MongoDB.
+PILOK offers a comprehensive platform for language learners of all levels.

 PILOK is deployed by Vercel and you can visit it here: [Pilok Website](https://a10-frontend-lac.vercel.app/)